Silvyjson/Habit_Tracker_App/README.md

      ```

 3. **Run the Application**:

    - Start the application by running the following command:
      ```bash
      python habits.py
      ```
    - Ensure that **Python 3.7 or later** is installed on your machine.

+4. **Testing with `pytest`**:

+   - The application uses **pytest** for unit testing.
+To run the tests, you will need to have **pytest** installed.

+     - You can install pytest by running the following command:
+       ```bash
+       pip install pytest
+       ```

+   - To start the tests, run this command:
+     ```bash
+     pytest test.py
+     ```
+   - **Test File Example**:
+     - The tests for this application are in a Python file that imports the app’s modules, like `my_habits.py` and `analytics_module.py`, and test functionality such as adding, removing, and listing habits.
+It uses fixtures to set up and tear down the database, as well as assertions to validate expected behavior.

 ---